 Virus Isolation and Detection

 Virus isolation from stool specimens is the most sensitive method to diagnose poliovirus infection.
-To increase the probability of isolating poliovirus, the collection of at least two stool specimens in 24 hours apart from suspected patients of poliomyelitis is recommended.
+Collecting at least two stool specimens 24 hours apart from suspected poliomyelitis patients is recommended to increase the probability of isolating poliovirus.
 Poliovirus may also be isolated from pharyngeal swabs.
 Isolation is less likely from blood or CSF.
-Samples should be collected as early in the course of the disease as possible (ideally within 14 days after onset).
+Samples should be collected early during the disease (ideally within 14 days after onset).

-Primary money kidney cells are the most recommended cell lines.
-Virus growth can be identified by various methods.
+Primary monkey kidney cells are the most recommended cell lines.
+Various methods can identify virus growth.

 - Cytopathic effects appear in 3-6 days; described as crenation and degeneration of the entire cell sheet.

-- Isolated virus can be identified and serotyped by neutralization with specific antiserum.
+- Isolated viruses can be identified and serotyped by neutralization with a specific antiserum.

-- Specific gene sequence of the virus can be detected by polymerase chain reaction (PCR) assays.
+- Specific gene sequences of the virus can be detected by polymerase chain reaction (PCR) assays.

-For the patients who did not receive polio vaccination, the serological test may be helpful in supporting the diagnosis of paralytic poliomyelitis.
-An acute serum specimen should be obtained as early in the course of the disease as possible, and a convalescent specimen should be obtained at least 3 weeks later.
+For the patients who did not receive polio vaccination, the serological test may help support the diagnosis of paralytic poliomyelitis.
+An acute serum specimen should be obtained early in the course of the disease, and a convalescent specimen should be obtained at least three weeks later.